Liu-Ruiying/Liu-Ruiying.github.io/_publications/ESG_TFP.md

 collection: publications
 category: manuscripts
 permalink: /publication/ESG_TFP
-excerpt: 'We've completed the initial work and will refine it further this summer.'
+excerpt: 'We have completed the initial work and will refine it further this summer.'
 date: 2025-5-01
 venue: 'SSRRn'
 paperurl: 'https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5122999'